Overview of Projects

 Since the late 1990s, the Town of Wellesley has steadily engaged in school projects to address aging facilities and renovate or rebuild as needed to meet the immediate and long-term educational needs of its students.
 The Hardy, Hunnewell, and Upham schools are the last to address as part of this master facilities plan.
 Since 2012, multiple Town committees have determined that simply renovating the existing HHU schools would not be sufficient to meet educational needs, and have recommended rebuilding to 21st-century standards.

-With elementary enrollment in a decade-long decline, currently the Town is planning to rebuild two of the three schools, the Hunnewell School and either the Hardy School or Upham School, with the third school closing once the project is complete.
+With elementary enrollment in a long-term decline, currently the Town is planning to rebuild two of the three schools, the Hunnewell School and the Hardy School, with the Upham School chool closing once the project is complete.
 The School Committee has voted to recommend rebuilding the third school when enrollment reverses trend and reaches a specific target.

 While these will be two separate construction projects, they are connected in important ways -- through project oversight; by a shared project team; through a common school size; and by the need for system-wide elementary school redistricting when construction is complete and the Town consolidates from seven neighborhood schools to six.
 This page also includes an overview of the approval process for each school, and a look at the decline in elementary enrollment, including how the schools are monitoring long-term trends.